piuppi/Proof-of-Concepts/AudimexEE/README.md

 - Go to **[SQL Injection](SQLInjection.md)**

-#### AudimexEE versions prior to 14.1.1 are vulnerable to Reflected XSS (Cross-Site-Scripting) if you don't set the recommended security configuration parameter "unique_error_numbers", which allows remote attackers to inject arbitrary web scripts or HTML via the 'action, cargo and panel' parameters, that can lead to data leakage.
+#### AudimexEE versions prior to 14.1.1 are vulnerable to Reflected XSS (Cross-Site-Scripting) if you don't set the recommended security configuration parameter "unique_error_numbers".
+This vulnerability allows remote attackers to inject arbitrary web scripts or HTML via the 'action, cargo and panel' parameters, that can lead to data leakage.

 - Go to **[Reflected XSS](Reflected-XSS.md)**